jguida941/pysort-visualizer/README.md

 ## Feature Highlights

 - **Single Visualizer (stable):** One tab per algorithm with synced HUD, narration, export tools, theme toggle, and keyboard/mouse controls.
+Manual input fields automatically apply values 500ms after you stop typing.
 - **Compare Mode (WIP):** Launch a dual-pane workspace from the launcher to evaluate two algorithms side by side.
 The UI loads, but final UX polish, keyboard overrides, and replay parity are still in progress—treat this as a preview build.
+Auto-apply input feature is available in Compare Mode.
 - **Deterministic algorithm engine:** Bubble, Insertion, Selection, Heap, Shell, Merge (bottom-up), Quick (median-of-three), Cocktail, Counting, Radix (LSD), Bucket, Comb, and a Timsort trace all register through a plugin system and emit strongly typed `Step` records.
 - **Reproducible data presets:** Generate random, nearly-sorted, reverse, reverse-run, few-unique, or already-sorted datasets with a visible seed so anyone can recreate a run exactly.
 - **Instrumented playback:** Stepping, scrubbing, and timed playback all derive from the same checkpointed replay buffer.
 You can always step backward or jump to any frame without drift.